Myths & Legends

 Fiction Submissions

-This is the category of submission we expect to represent the bulk of both submissions and book content.
-We are largely treating this anthology as a shared world/setting.
 There are a number of “versions” of Robin Hood.
-In some, he is a nobleman.
-In others, he is a yeoman.
+In some, he is a nobleman; in others, a yeoman.
 In some, he is a supporter of King Richard; in others not so much.
 In most, if not all, he is a supporter of the peasantry.
-You need not include Robin Hood as a character in your work, so long as it is set in the general setting and area of Sherwood Forest, Nottingham(shire), or the various other locations in England that have a claim to the legend.
-In any case, we are absolutely open to you using any existing characters or writing your own.
-You may go against existing tales or include them as background.
+You need not include Robin Hood as a character (though you certainly may) in your work, so long as it is set in the loose time period (1400–1600 c.e., give or take a century in either direction) and general setting (around the area of Sherwood Forest, Nottingham(shire), or the various other locations in England that have a claim to the legend).
+We are absolutely open to you using any existing characters or writing your own.
 In short: so long as it feels vaguely like a traditional story from this set of legends, we would love to read it.

 We are not interested in modern settings or reimagining this set of stories in wildly different settings from the traditional ones.
 There is nothing wrong with ideas of that sort, they just aren't what we are going for with this anthology.